University of York

 Campus and Crime Map

-- Accommodation is guaranteed for all first year students who apply by the deadline date, whether its their firm or insurance choice.
+- Accommodation is guaranteed for all full-time first year students who apply by the deadline date, whether the university is their firm or insurance choice.

-- All accommodation is on, or very close to campus and includes a range of room types, from economy shared bathroom options to premium en-suite rooms with wider beds and TVs in the shared kitchens.
+- All accommodation is on, or very close to campus and includes a range of room types, from economy shared bathroom options to premium en-suite rooms which have wider beds and TVs in the shared kitchens.

 - Bills, contents insurance and Wi-Fi are all included in the price.

-- York is home to countless world-class attractions, museums and galleries, independent restaurants and cafés and music venues.
+- The city is home to countless world-class attractions, museums and galleries, independent restaurants and cafés and music venues.
 A hugely popular tourist destination, historic York is known for its Minster, city walls, JORVIK Viking Centre, National Railway Museum and Clifford's Tower.

-- The historic and cosmopolitan city of York is regularly ranked one of the most beautiful cities in Europe.
-There is an impressive range of city-centre clubs offering R&B, hip-hop, dance, 80s, indie rock, Latin, soul and more.
-Many have student nights throughout the week and the free students' union night bus takes students to and from campus.
+- An impressive range of city-centre clubs offers R&B, hip-hop, dance, 80s, indie rock, Latin, soul and more.
+Many have student nights throughout the week and the free Students' Union night bus takes students to and from campus.
 There are also many bars, cafés and restaurants as well as a variety of pubs.

 - York is a cultural hot spot for drama, film, live music, comedy and the arts, which can be enjoyed at venues such as York Theatre Royal, the Grand Opera House, the National Centre for Early Music and City Screen York.

-- Festivals and activities take place throughout the year including, the Viking and River Festivals, the York Shakespeare Project and the Aesthetica film festival.
+- Festivals and activities include the Viking and River Festivals, the York Shakespeare Project and the Aesthetica film festival.
 The university hosts over 200 Open Lectures annually with world-class speakers.
-Created and let by the University of York, collaborating with partners, the York Festival of Ideas – one of the largest free festivals of its kind.
+Created and let by the University of York, collaborating with partners, the York Festival of Ideas is one of the largest free festivals of its kind.
 Its events have included the BBC Reith Lectures, Luma Film Festival, the Laidlaw Scholars event and the popular 3 Minute Thesis, chaired by Greg Dyke.

-- York Racecourse (regularly voted best racecourse in the UK by the Racegoers Club) and York City Football Club provide spectator sports; there are a variety of gyms and swimming pools; and rowing on the River Ouse is popular.
+- York Racecourse, regularly voted the UK's best racecourse, and York City Football Club, offer exciting spectator sports.
+There are a variety of gyms and swimming pools, and rowing on the River Ouse is popular.

-- There is a frequent, fast train service to York on the main East Coast line from London King’s Cross to Edinburgh; travel times from London to York is under 2 hours.
+- A frequent, fast train service operates on the main East Coast line from London King’s Cross to Edinburgh; travel times from London to York is under 2 hours.
 A direct service runs across the Pennines between York, Leeds and Manchester Airport.